smburdick/graem/wiki/oblitus/index.md

 Oblitus is a fiefdom ruled by [King Caeus the Indefatigable](../caeus/).
 The Oblitians are frequently looked down upon by denizens of other Mage States as "country bumpkins" due to their agrarian lifestyle and lower degree of contributions to the Academy of Magi.

 #### Famine

 Oblitus experienced a severe famine, causing Caeus to commission the aid of a motley crew of pirates and profiteers to recover the Amulet of Fluentum from the southern continent, which had been lost for centuries after the siege of Sicco.
-When the amulet was recovered,
+When the amulet was recovered, the mages summoned a monsoon, ending the famine and restoring agriculture to Oblitus.